PaulSiess/Debris-Flow---Numerical-Simulation-in-Basilisk-C/README.md

 ## DESCRIPTION

-It is a numerical simulation of debris flow propagation Using the Saint-Venant shallow-water equations with Voellmy friction law, on an adaptive quadtree grid (AMR).
+Numerical simulation of debris flow propagation <br>
+Using the Saint-Venant shallow-water equations with Voellmy friction law, on an adaptive quadtree grid (AMR).

-> This code was developed by students for a final year Master's project
+This code was developed by students for a final year Master's project<br>
-> It is an adaptation of an existing Gerris simulation, transposed to Basilisk C
+It is an adaptation of an existing Gerris simulation, transposed to Basilisk C<br>
-> Some parts were improved with the assistance of AI
+Some parts were improved with the assistance of AI<br>